 This course takes you through the implementation steps required to get Xero Practice Manager up and running in your practice.
 There are multiple tutorials, with videos, detailed instructions and useful resources that will help you complete each step in your implementation journey.

-Depending on the size of your business and the level of customisation you require, it could take anything between 3 and 20 hours to complete the tutorials.
+Depending on the size of your business and the level of customization you require, it could take anything between 3 and 20 hours to complete the tutorials.
 This course is aimed at the Practice Administrator in your business, however all users in the practice will benefit from the content.

 You can return to this page at any time to select a new part in the course, or follow the links on the pages to move throughout different steps.

 Where do I get started?
 Do I need a project plan?
 What about a training plan?
-Find out what you can do before you get started with this programme, to ensure a smooth and successful implementation.
+Find out what you can do before you get started with this program, to ensure a smooth and successful implementation.